 Thank you Amazon Kindle for sponsoring this post.
-Celebrate National Reading Month with your children by signing up for FreeTime Unlimited and going to Amazon.com/KindleforKids to learn more today.
+Celebrate National Reading Month with your children by signing up for a 30-day free trial of FreeTime Unlimited.

 Did you know that March is National Reading Month?
 I have always loved reading, and it’s very important to me that my daughters develop a love of reading too.
 We try to read books together when we have time, and we always make sure to visit the school book fair to pick up some new titles.